The Technical Side of Power Cords

 America and some other countries.
 NEMA devices range in amperages from 15-60,

-designation.
+a NEMA designation.
 That way, something that calls for 125 volts cannot be

 mistakenly inserted into a 220 volt receptacle.

-There are two main classifications of NEMA devices.
+There are two main classifications of NEMA power cord types.
 One is called a straight-blade, the other is locking.
 Straight blades are the type most found in regular consumer electronics, whereas locking devices are reserved for more industrial uses where a plug accidentally falling out of a receptacle is a bigger worry.
 The locking-type will have curved blades that allow the plug to be twisted and locked into the receptacle.
 An "L" preceding the NEMA code indicates a locking connector.

 So, let's discuss these NEMA codes.
-The most common NEMA connectors are the 5-15 and 5-20 designations.
+The most common NEMA power cords are the 5-15 and 5-20 designations.
 The first number indicates the plug configuration.
 This includes the number of poles and wires and the voltage.
 A grounding type device will be described as two-pole, three-wire or four-pole, five-wire etc. A non-grounding device will be two-pole, two wire or three-pole, three-wire etc. The second number in the code indicates the amp rating of the device, and is followed by an "R" for receptacle, or a "P" for a plug.

 For example: 5-15R is a 125V, 2-pole, 3-wire receptacle rated at 15 amps and is the most commonly found power outlet in houses in the U.S.